PollyHannah/Phylogenomic-study/README.md

 * 58 files in a directory `proteome_2_species`.

 ### Run OrthoFinder (again)
-Now, run Orthofinder three times, once each on the proteome files in the directories
+Now, using one script, we run Orthofinder three times (once each on the proteome files in the directories).
 * `proteome_2_family`,
 * `proteome_2_genus`, and
 * `proteome_2_species`.